Study finds COVID-19 vaccine may reduce virus transmission - WTMJ

 As a result, experts have been saying that even people who have been vaccinated should continue to wear masks and keep their distance from others.

-Oxford’s study, however, found that the vaccine not only prevented severe disease but appeared to cut transmission of the virus by two-thirds.
-The study has not been peer-reviewed yet.

-Volunteers in the study underwent regular nasal swabs.
-The level of virus-positive swabs — from both those who had COVID-19 symptoms and those who had none – was 67% lower in the vaccinated group.
+Volunteers in the British study underwent regular nasal swabs to check for the coronavirus, a proxy to try to answer the transmission question.
+The level of virus-positive swabs — combining volunteers who had asymptomatic infection with those who had symptoms — was 67% lower in the vaccinated group, the researchers reported.

-“That’s got to have a really beneficial effect on transmission,” Oxford lead researcher Sarah Gilbert said at a meeting of the New York Academy of Sciences.
+While not a direct measure, “that’s got to have a really beneficial effect on transmission,” Oxford lead researcher Sarah Gilbert told a meeting of the New York Academy of Sciences Wednesday.

 The researchers also looked at how likely people who have been vaccinated are to get a symptom-free infection.
 In one subset of volunteers, there were 16 asymptomatic infections among the vaccinated and 31 in an unvaccinated comparison group.